seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Being so near the truth as I will make them,
 Must first induce you to believe: whose strength
 I will confirm with oath; which, I doubt not,
-You’ll give me leave to spare, when you shall find
+You'll give me leave to spare, when you shall find
 You need it not.

 **POSTHUMUS LEONATUS**
 Proceed.

 **IACHIMO**
-First, her bedchamber,–
+First, her bedchamber,--
 Where, I confess, I slept not, but profess
-Had that was well worth watching–it was hang’d
+Had that was well worth watching--it was hang'd
 With tapesty of silk and silver; the story
 Proud Cleopatra, when she met her Roman,
-And Cydnus swell’d above the banks, or for
+And Cydnus swell'd above the banks, or for
 The press of boats or pride: a piece of work
 So bravely done, so rich, that it did strive
-In workmanship and value; which I wonder’d
+In workmanship and value; which I wonder'd
 Could be so rarely and exactly wrought,
-Since the true life on’t was–
+Since the true life on't was--

 **POSTHUMUS LEONATUS**
 This is true;